 Fill out a Petition to the Dean form and attach a transcript to the petition.
 Your Graduate Program Adviser must sign the petition.

 Your French Coordinator will ask you to teach a 100-200 level course.
 If you are interested in TAing for the Rome and Paris courses specifically you should submit a dossier containing a CV, any teaching evaluations, and a brief, written statement explaining what your academic interests are.

 You should take the auxiliary language exam by the end of your first year in the Graduate Program.
 Suggested auxiliary languages are Spanish, Italian, German, and Portuguese.
 Options are as follows:

-*Please note that if students wish to pursue an auxiliary language besides one of the four above they need permission from the Graduate Program Coordinator and that notation and the passing of the Graduate-level reading exam in the alternative language should be noted in their file by the Graduate Program Assistant.
+*Please note that if students wish to pursue an auxiliary language besides one of the four above they need permission from the Graduate Program Coordinator and that notation and the passing of the Graduate-level reading exam in the alternative language should be noted in their file by the Academic Programs and Services specialist in FIS.

 A. In conjunction with the Graduate Coordinator, choose three faculty members who are willing to serve on your Supervisory Committee.
 Your Supervisory Committee members are the professors who will oversee your M.A.
 Final Project.

 * Choose your Supervisory Committee members no later than the 5th quarter of graduate study.